Creative Uses for Avocado Pits

 - They even have insecticidal, fungicidal, and anti-microbial properties.

 - Like green tea, the seeds contain polyphenols, which are micronutrients that may play a role in the prevention of cancer and cardiovascular diseases.

-- They have more soluble fiber than almost any other food, which is great for high cholesterol, bowel inflammation, and diarrhea.
+- They have more soluble fibre than almost any other food, which is great for high cholesterol, bowel inflammation, and diarrhoea.
 In South America, they're used to treat dysentery and other issues in the GI tract.

-- They contain a condensed flavonol that may prevent tumor growth.
+- They contain a condensed flavonol that may prevent tumour growth.

 - They are great food for your hair and skin.
 Those antioxidants can help rebuild collagen, repair damage caused by free radicals, and improve the appearance and texture of your skin.

 5. Avocado Seed Tea to Treat a Stomach Ache